qbead/qbeadWebsite/content/book/tilt.md

 ![A bubble level. <a class="imagecredit" href="https://publiclab.org/notes/mathew/10-26-2015/deploying-passive-particle-monitors">image credit Public Lab</a>](/images/bookpics/onebubble.jpg)

-We can program the SpinWheel to make this same measurement.
+We can program the SpinWheel to act as a level.
 The SpinWheel contains a motion sensor, which is capable of measuring acceleration.
 Because the sensation of accelerating cannot be distinguished from the sensation of being pulled by gravity, this same sensor also reports Earth's gravity.

-Before jumping into the rest of this adventure, upload the tilt sensor code from `Examples → SpinWearables → Tilt_Sensor →  Simple`, and see what happens when you move the SpinWheel around!
+Before jumping into the rest of this adventure, upload the tilt sensor code from [`Examples → SpinWearables → Tilt_Sensor →  Simple`](/codedoc/examples/Tilt_Sensor/Simple/Simple.ino.html), and see how the LEDs respond to the tilt of the SpinWheel!

 <figure><video src="/images/bookpics/preloaded_tilt3.mp4" muted autoplay playsinline loop></video><figcaption>   </figcaption></figure>